tfausak/tfausak.github.io/_posts/2012-06-28-encouraging-referrals-with-free-apps.md

 ## Privacy

-Because of this feature, the Sandbox now requests the [`READ_CONTACTS`][5] permission.
-We were hesitant to request this permission.
-We don't want to betray our users' trust.
-Also, our users' privacy is very important to us.
+As a result of implementing this referral program, the Sandbox now requests the [`READ_CONTACTS`][5] permission.
+We didn't make this decision lightly.
+Our users' privacy is very important to us.

+I think the best way to address privacy concerns is with transparency.
-To that end, this is exactly what happens:
+To that end, this is exactly what happens during the referral

-1. You, as a user of the Sandbox, decide to share it with your friends and family.
-From manage mode, you tap the glowing share button.
-It tells you what's going to happen and asks you to select some contacts.
+process:

-2. We read your contacts and show you an easy way to select emails.
-    This is the only point in the Sandbox where your contacts are accessed.
+1. After deciding to share the Sandbox, we read your contacts and show you an email selection dialog.
+This is the only point in the Sandbox where we access your contacts.
-3. After selecting some contacts, their emails are uploaded to Famigo, where they are hashed and stored.
-They are uploaded through our API, which logs the call for about six hours.
-After that, the email addresses are unrecoverable.
+2. The email addresses you selected are uploaded to our server and hashed.
+We log the API call in plain text for about six hours.
-4. You are presented with the default email app, pre-populated with the contacts you selected and a shareable URL.
-5. Some time later, one of the people you referred opens the link you sent them, downloads the Sandbox and runs it.
-When they do that, we hash the email and check to see if anyone referred them.
+3. When one of the people you referred runs the Sandbox for the first time, we hash their email address to see if anyone referred them.
-6. Thirty days after you sent the email, we remove the email addresses from our database and invalidate the referral.
+4. Thirty days after you sent the referral email, we remove the hashed email addresses from our database and invalidate the referral.

 [1]: http://www.famigo.com/
 [2]: https://play.google.com/store/apps/details?id=com.famigo.sandbox